desireesebial/DisManibus/Assets/Scripts/World/2nd Floor/Puzzle/QUICK_REFERENCE.md

 - **Dullahan stops moving when player picks up a head**
 - Player can safely place the head without being chased
 - Dullahan resumes movement when head is placed/dropped
+- Puzzle root can follow Dullahan to keep placeholder aligned
 - Can be toggled on/off in inspector

 ### ✓ Placeholder Visibility